The Best Countertop Water Filters of 2023: Reviews & Buying Guide

 In case you don’t like the AquaTru for whatever reason make sure to check out the SimPure Y7P-BW.
 It’s another standalone countertop RO water filter system that doesn’t require installation.

-3 consecutive filters – last stage features UV disinfection which eliminates harmful microorganisms – remove up to 99.9 percent of contaminants in your water.
+3 consecutive filter cartridges – last stage features UV disinfection which eliminates harmful microorganisms – remove up to 99.9 percent of contaminants in your water.
 Plus, the drain water gets recycled to lower the amount of waste produced: Hence, only 1 gallon goes down your sink for every 4 gallons of clean water you can use.

 System maintenance?
 It’s a breeze thanks to smart twist on/off filters and a filter replacement reminder.
 And new cartridges are affordable at about $120 a year on average.

 Taking into account that filter life is rather short, we’ll award 4.5 stars.
-By the way, don’t forget to use our discount code for 15% off when shopping: SPY7P
+By the way, don’t forget to use our discount code for 20% off when shopping: SPY7P

 3. Best for Gravity Filtration: Big Berkey Countertop Gravity Water Filter